Mithgol/fidorest/README.md

 As in the previous requests, the path is relative to the root directory of FidoREST.

 This is a **freq (file request):** a file (designated by its name) is downloaded from the Fidonet system.

+(That file's name must be given in the request instead of the `:filename` placeholder.
+The name is not case-sensitive.)

 If the request is successful, the file is served.